MingukM/ARDungeon/README.md

 	## Monsters

-	* The monsters that show up will vary based on your lacation.
+	* The monsters that show up will vary based on user's lacation.
 	* In the future, we might add monsters that spawn based on weather.

 	## Base camp